fiandev/fisay/README.md

 # fisay css
-A framework css like a tailwind.
+A framework css like a tailwind CSS and have utilities components like boostrap.

 --------------